huasucaster/publicationWebDesignPlayFramwork/backend/ReadMe.txt

-ReadMe Instructions for running Lab 2:
+ReadMe Instructions for running:

-In the .zip file, there are two projects, Lab-2-backend and Lab-2-frontend, these must be open separately in IntelliJ.
+In the .zip file, there are two projects, backend and frontend, these must be open separately in IntelliJ.
-If the project does not have the configuration set, select add configuration, add Play 2 App, insert the URL to open, Lab-2-backend will be: http://localhost:9005, Lab-2-frontend will be: http://localhost:9001.
+If the project does not have the configuration set, select add configuration, add Play 2 App, insert the URL to open, backend will be: http://localhost:9005, frontend will be: http://localhost:9001.

-Once the configuration is added, the Lab-2-backend should be run.
+Once the configuration is added, the backend should be run.
 Before running the backend, ensure that the application.conf file is properly setup in the Conf folder.
 Make sure these values are filled with proper information, In the URL replace "test" with your DB name, and username, and password with your values.